DeepQuantum/tlou2_more_items/README.txt

 You can change the number after the "=" to any integer (whole number) starting at 1.
 Do not change the order of the items.

 After changing the limits, you need to place "ndarc.exe" in the same directory as this file.
 You can then run the "patch_inventory.exe" program.
-This will create a new ".psarc" file with your custom limits as its name.
+This will create a new ".psarc" file.
 Copy this file into your mods folder.
 Make sure to remove any previous files associated with this mod, as they will otherwise conflict.

 ======== CHANGELOG ========